hallomarta/fe-challenge/README.md

-# Repo Explorer
+# Movie Buff

 ## Goal
-The goal of this assignment is to assess your ability to build a well-structured, performant, and user-friendly React Native application using modern best practices, including the new bridgeless architecture and Gluestack UI.
+To evaluate your proficiency in building a polished, high-performing, and intuitive React Native application utilizing the latest bridgeless architecture, Gluestack UI, and best practices in frontend development.

 ## Project Description
-You are tasked with building a "GitHub Repo Explorer" application.
-This app will allow users to search for public GitHub repositories and view some basic details about them.
+You will create "Movie Buff," an application that allows users to discover popular movies, search for specific titles, and view their details.

 ## Core Requirements